Table of Contents

 Why are Universal Motors So Loud?

-Universal motors are known for being relatively loud during operation for several reasons:
+Universal motors are known for their relatively loud operation, and this can be attributed to several key factors:

-2. Rapid Commutation: Universal motors switch the direction of the current in the motor windings rapidly to generate rotational motion.
-This rapid commutation causes the brushes to bounce and create additional noise as they make and break electrical contact with the commutator segments.
+The motor works by rapidly switching the current direction in its windings to create rotational motion.
+This process, called commutation, causes the brushes to bounce as they make and break electrical contact with the commutator.
+This bouncing action adds to the noise.

-3. Vibration: The physical contact between the brushes and the commutator, as well as the rapid changes in the current direction, can result in vibrations within the motor.
-These vibrations can be transmitted to the motor housing and other components, leading to audible noise.
+The physical contact between the brushes and the commutator, combined with the rapid current changes, generates vibrations within the motor.
+These vibrations can travel through the motor’s housing and other components, contributing to the overall audible noise.

 Advantages & Disadvantages of Universal motors